markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
 If you're lucky they will ask just one question - "When I can I have this?"
 And then, almost certainly, they will follow that up with "Could it do this?
 It would be really nice if also did this."
 This is what you're looking for from working software.
 You're looking for pull.
 You're looking for a way of prioritising the things that the software currently does and the things that the software could do.
 And you want this based on actual value to the users (fruit) rather that superficial appeal to the internal sponsors and funders of a project (flowers).

 Once you've found something that users want that you think you're software can provide you will have made substantial progress.
-You will have moved a long way down the road of shifting a project from impossible, to possible.
+You will have moved a long way down the road of moving a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees.
 They will have told you that you're not allowed to put software out into the real world.
 These people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
 Now it's obvious to you, you need to satisfy some of these demands and expectations if this project is going to be a success.
 But at the same time.
 What about the people who got this project funded?
 And what about the people who actually funded it?

 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
 People may not act to this well.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 And that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.